Aron Baynes

-Aron John Baynes (born 9 December 1986) is an Australian professional basketball player for the Brisbane Bullets of the National Basketball League (NBL).
+Aron John Baynes (born 9 December 1986) is an Australian former professional basketball player.
 He played college basketball for Washington State University before starting his professional career in Europe.
 In 2013, he joined the San Antonio Spurs, and a year later, won an NBA championship with the Spurs.
-He has also played with the Detroit Pistons, Boston Celtics, Phoenix Suns, and Toronto Raptors.
-Baynes also plays for the Australian national team.
+He has also played with the Detroit Pistons, Boston Celtics, Phoenix Suns and Toronto Raptors.
+In the National Basketball League (NBL), he played for the Brisbane Bullets between 2022 and 2024.
+Baynes also played for the Australian national team.

 Early life

 Baynes was born in Gisborne, New Zealand to New Zealand parents in 1986.
-His family moved to the relatively small Australian town of Mareeba, Queensland when he was three years of age.
+His family moved to the small Australian town of Mareeba, Queensland when he was three years of age.
 He grew up playing rugby league in Far North Queensland while attending Mareeba State High School until the age of 15 when his older brother, Callum, introduced him to basketball.
 As a result, Baynes decided to focus on pursuing a career in basketball and subsequently quit rugby league.
 Shortly after high school graduation, he joined the Australian Institute of Sport in 2004–05 and accepted a college scholarship offer from Tony Bennett to play for Washington State University in 2006.
 During his college career under Bennett, Washington State tied the school wins record twice consecutively, going 26–8 in 2006–07 and 26–9 in 2007–08.